 The portrait of the Hasidic community that’s emerged in films paint it as an insular, secretive and virulently patriarchal cult — a combination of the worst theocratic fundamentalism of the Amish, Islam and Mormonism.

-Documentaries such as “93 Queen” capture the vicious, bullying pushback Hasidic New York women faced for started a female ambulance service (Hasidic men run their own private ambulances, serving the community).
+Documentaries such as “93 Queen” capture the vicious, bullying pushback Hasidic New York women faced for starting a female ambulance service (Hasidic men run their own private ambulances, serving the community).
 “Disobedience” dramatized women struggling with their sexuality in a culture of arranged marriages and rigid intolerance of the very idea of same-sex attraction.

 Netflix’s “One of Us” tries to add something new to the conversation by showing the experiences of three members who left New York’s politically powerful and influential Ultra Orthodox community.

 It’s as damning as most such portraits have been, though hardly representative and on occasion, somewhat deceptive.

 Ari Hershkowitz was a teenager when he discovered the Internet, which we see Hasidic leaders railing against in public appearances.
-Stumbling through the world of knowledge — and opinion — there opened Ari’s eyes to options outside the controlling world of his community.
+Stumbling through the world of knowledge — and opinion — there opened Ari’s eyes to options outside the dictatorial theocracy of his community.

 “Wikipedia was a gift from God.”

 Luzer Twersky is an actor who talks about “living a double life” after marrying at 19, having two children and struggling in a supportive (clannish hiring practices, financial aid) but suffocating world where he knew he didn’t fit in.

 He comes off as superficial and self-absorbed.
 He’s had roles on “Transparent” and in films But he has no contact with his former life, former wife or children.

 The connective thread to these “cases” is the organization that tried to help all three — a “survivors” support and assistance organization called Footsteps.